 In May 2020, the Compensation Committee established annual cash incentive opportunities under the AIP for the Named Executive Officers, which were expressed as a percentage of base salary.
 The Compensation Committee sets these targets consistent with our stated executive compensation objectives and principles and in consultation with Longnecker.
-The Compensation Committee uses the 50th percentile of comparative market data as a reference point in setting AIP targets and total target cash compensation.
-Target annual incentive opportunities for the Named Executive Officers in fiscal 2021, which were unchanged from the target opportunities in fiscal 2020, are set forth below.
+The Compensation Committee uses the 50th percentile of comparative market data as a reference point in setting AIP process includes the independent Board members individually and collectively presenting their assessment, and the CEO providing his assessment, of his performance.